PgBiel/typst-tablex/README.md

 This is mostly a word of caution in case anything I haven't anticipated happens, but, based on my tests (and after tons of bug-fixing commits), the vast majority of tables (that don't face one of the listed known issues) should work just fine under the library.

+**Note:** If your document is written in a right-to-left (RTL) script, you may wish to enable `rtl: true` for your tables so that the order of cells and lines properly follows your text direction (when combined with `set text(dir: rtl)`).
+This is necessary because tablex cannot detect that setting automatically at the moment (while the native Typst table can and flips itself horizontally automatically).
+See the tablex option reference for more information.

 ### colspanx/rowspanx

 Your cells can now span more than one column and/or row at once, with `colspanx` / `rowspanx`: